GDSN

 Trade Item Information

 When measuring an item’s dimensions, such as height, width, and depth, it is important that everyone measures in the same way so that there are no misunderstandings.
-When the dimensions in the item information match the actual item’s dimensions, the store can make an accurate shelf planning.
-In addition, it is possible to plan a transport so that everything fits and the truck’s capacity is optimally utilized.
+When the dimensions in the item information match the actual item’s dimensions, the store can make an accurate shelf plan.
+In addition, it is possible to plan transport so that everything fits and the truck’s capacity is optimally utilised.

 Measure the outer dimensions of the item

-Measurement rules for all packaging types can be found in the global standard GDSN Package Measurement Rules.
-The parts describing measurement rules for packed consumer and non-consumer items are translated into Swedish in GDSNs mätregler för förpackningar.
+Measurement standards for all packaging types can be found in the global standard GS1 Package and Product Measurement Standard.
+The parts describing measurement for packed consumer and non-consumer items are translated into Swedish in GS1 Standard för mätning av förpackningar och produkter.
 Please note that consumer and non-consumer items should be measured in different ways.

 Product images